 Step 1: Complete a Law Degree or an Equivalent Course

-The first step to becoming a lawyer in Australia is to undertake a Bachelors of Law (LLB) or a Juris Doctor (JD) postgraduate degree, recognised by the Law Society of the territory or state where you choose to practise.
+To become a lawyer in Australia in Australia, you must study a Bachelor of Law (LLB) or a Juris Doctor (JD) postgraduate degree.
+The Law Society of the territory or state where you choose to practise must recognise those degrees.

 An LLB degree is appropriate for those students who do not possess any undergraduate degree.
-Whereas, JD can be pursued by students who have already completed an undergraduate degree in any subject.
+In comparison, JD can be pursued by students who have already completed an undergraduate degree in any subject.

-No matter which law school you are in, you are required to successfully complete the 'Priestly 11' core law subjects to practice law and become a legal practitioner in Australia.
+No matter which law school you are in, you must complete the 'Priestly 11' core law subjects to practice law and become a legal practitioner in Australia.

 Here are eleven 'Priestly 11' subjects: